Community Service Requirement

-Community service hours are tracked annually beginning July 1st through May 24th each academic year.
-If you do not complete and report your annual community service hours to our TSMP offices prior to 3:00PM on May 31, 2020, your Promise scholarship for the fall 2020 term will be terminated.
+Community service hours are tracked annually beginning June 1st through May 21st each academic year.
+If you do not complete and email your annual community service hours to [email protected] prior to 3:00PM on May 21, 2021, your Promise scholarship will be terminated.